 Contributing Content to IHI.org

 IHI.org encourages your participation through submitting content and participating in the interactive functionality on the website including blogs, wikis, discussion boards, search features, interactive tools, rating or commenting on content, and sharing audio and video content, improvement stories, resources, and tools.
-If you contribute any content to IHI.org, including but not limited to documents, improvement stories, tools, and other resources, or if you comment on or rate content on the site, or otherwise post content to IHI.org, you agree to allow us to make your Public Contact Information publicly available on IHI.org in connection with your activity.
+If you contribute any content to IHI.org, including but not limited to documents, improvement stories, tools, and other resources, or if you comment on or rate content on the site, or otherwise post content to IHI.org, you agree to allow us to make your Public Profile Information publicly available on IHI.org in connection with your activity.

 Please remember that the text you submit to IHI.org in a discussion board or as a comment on content is immediately viewable on the site by the general public.